 Lisa E. Platt combines her experience in customer service, administration and coaching to create Business Networking Made Simple.
 She knows Networking is a skill set that can be learned.
 She can help you write your own script, a script that works, a script that will help you reach your networking goals.

-With nearly 20 years’ experience, Lisa has worked on both sides of the table.
+With 20 years’ experience, Lisa has worked on both sides of the table.
 She has extensive experience with managing networking organizations while at the same time representing her small business.

 She also helps individuals and small businesses clearly identify their message and understand how business networking connects to one’s marketing.
 She understands the importance of relationship building and how this can help one make money.

 In addition to Business Networking Made Simple, Lisa is the proud owner of the West Valley Women Networking Association, a top rated networking organization for women in the greater Phoenix area, The List, Phoenix Business Journal, June 2020.

 She also has a passion for integrative medicine and assists the Arizona Homeopathic & Integrative Medical Association (AHIMA).

 CEO & President, West Valley Women, top rated networking organization.

 Author, Your Personal Guide to Networking.